marioy47/blog-site/posts/mdx-deck-developer-presentations-part-1/index.md

 ![Starting the MDX Deck project](init-mdx-deck-project.png)

-If I list the contents of the current fulder, minus the `node_modules` dir, I will get the following structure:
+If I list the contents of the current folder, minus the `node_modules` dir, I will get the following structure:

 ```bash
 $ tree -I node_modules